hanabi/hanabi.github.io/misc/2-Player.md

 ### Second Turn Stalls

 * If a *Save Clue* was given to a chop card on the first turn of the game, then the next player is not allowed to discard.
-They must instead give a give a stall clue.
+They must instead give a stall clue.
 (Otherwise, they are allowed to discard.)
 * In a *Second Turn Stalling* situation, if a known-unplayable card is clued, then it should be treated as a *Save Clue* (instead of a *Self-Finesse*), similar to a *First Turn Stall*.

 ### The Flush Clue (A Slot 1 Color Clue)